Last week, Microsoft finally began broadly deploying Windows 10 version 1803 to the public. Obviously, it’s time to look at the next version.

 Well, cross your fingers, folks. what I see in RS5 so far bears this out.

 Sets.
 Sets brings tabs to most Store apps and some desktop applications and other windows, and it is arguably one of the major changes coming in RS5.
 As such, I’ll be paying a lot of attention to this feature, with an eye on multitasking (in particular with keyboard shortcuts, which appear to be evolving), drag and drop, and settings.
+(UPDATE: Microsoft has since removed Sets from Windows 10 Redstone 5 and may now include this feature in a future release.)

 Timeline cross-device support.
 Today, Timeline works across your PCs, but with RS5, Microsoft is adding Timeline support to mobile devices too.
 This will take various forms: Via Microsoft’s productivity apps on both Android and iOS, via Microsoft Edge on both Android and iOS, and via the Microsoft Launcher on Android.